Director of Special Programs

-Living the Dream Expo is an opportunity for parents, educators, and key stakeholders to gain important information about agencies, extra-curricular activities, and options for special needs children.
+Living the Dream ExpoLiving the Dream Expo is an opportunity for parents, educators, and key stakeholders to gain important information about agencies, extra-curricular activities, and options for special needs children.
 Thank you to everyone that participated and organized such a beneficial event on Saturday, October 18, 2014.

 We had a great time at the Frisco RoughRiders Game on May 22.
 It was a beautiful sunny day and the kids really enjoyed watching the baseball game.

 We had a great time at the Forney Special Olympics on May 12.
 All of the students did great!!
 We could not have had such a successful event without the gracious help from the teachers, parents, and volunteer students.
 Thank you.

 Student w/ Autism creates short film showing housing needs for disabled